PradeepLoganathan/pradeepl-blog/content/blog/securing-the-supply-chain-for-developers/index.md

 - The modern software supply chain is complex and interconnected, making it susceptible to various security threats.
 - Developers play a critical role in securing this ecosystem as they are often the first line of defense against potential threats.
-- **Purpose of this blog**: Provide developers with a practical guide to integrating security throughout the software development lifecycle (SDLC).
+- **Purpose of this blog**: Provide developers with a practical guide to integrating security throughout the software development lifecycle (SDLC), including handling open-source software and securing CI/CD pipelines.

 ---